 TikTok can certainly be an effective platform to showcase your products and introduce them to potential customers.
 But creating engaging content for the app is about authenticity.

 “It’s just about like jumping in and having fun with it,” Horowitz says.
 “That’s what TikTok responds to.
 Having someone on your team or an influencer you work with or whatever jump on the trend — even if it’s not a good dance.
-It doesn’t matter.
-It’s more about throwing in, just having fun with it.
-That’s what people respond to.”
+It doesn’t matter.”

 Once you develop an understanding of TikTok trends, your brand can begin to create its own trends.